-Finally, it's time to book your flights to Hawaii!
+Ready to book your flights to Hawaii?
 Now the real fun begins!
-You know you're coming and you're ready to start exploring.
+You know you're coming and you're ready to find the best Big Island flights.

 First things first: did you realize there is more than one Big Island airport?
 You have a choice between booking your Big Island flight into the Kona airport (KOA) on the west side of the island or Hilo International Airport (ITO) on the east side.
 The majority of travelers to the Big Island book their flights to Kona since the best beaches and most of the top resorts are found on the west side, although there is typically very little difference in Big Island airfare between the two airports.
 If most of your exploring will be in the rainforest or near the active volcano, by all means fly into Hilo.

 Hawaiian Airlines offers non-stop flights to Hawaii from New York City (JFK), Seattle (SEA), Portland (PDX), Sacramento (SMF), San Francisco (SFO), Oakland (OAK), San Jose (SJC), Los Angeles (LAX), San Diego (SAN), Las Vegas (LAS) and Phoenix (PHX) into Honolulu with convenient Big Island flights connecting to Kona and Hilo.

 When flying from the mainland or international destinations, it is sometimes cheaper to book your flight to either Honolulu (HNL) or Maui (OGG), and purchase a connecting flight to the Big Island separately on Hawaiian Airlines.
 Hawaiian Airlines offers many daily flights between the Big Island and both Honolulu and Maui.

-Seven airlines provide direct flights into the Kona airport (KOA) from North America:
+Seven airlines provide direct flights to Kona airport (KOA) from North America:

 Several carriers offer international service to Kona with connections through Honolulu.